parashivbrl/gltf-glb-importer-for-maya-docs/docs/compatibility_and_workarounds.md

 ## What Works Well

-- **Khronos Sample Assets**: Most sample assets from the official [Khronos glTF Sample Assets repository](https://github.com/KhronosGroup/glTF-Sample-Assets) import properly without any issues when testing the plugin
-- **Standard glTF 2.0 Assets**: Files exported using proper glTF exporters that follow Khronos specifications
-- **Maya-exported Assets**: Assets created inside Maya and exported using the Babylon exporter import properly
-- **Blender-exported Assets**: Assets created inside Blender and exported using the built-in glTF 2.0 addon import properly
+- **Standard glTF 2.0 Compliant Files**: Assets that follow the [Khronos glTF 2.0 specifications](https://www.khronos.org/gltf/) import reliably
-- **In-house Created Assets**: Extensively tested assets created in-house work perfectly with both Maya/Babylon exporter and Blender/glTF 2.0 exporter workflows
-- **Static Assets**: Models without animations import correctly with proper geometry, materials, and textures
+- **Geometry and Materials**: Meshes, PBR materials, and textures import correctly
-- **Transform-based Animations**: Assets with animations applied **only on transform nodes** (rather than joints)
-- **PBR Materials**: Standard physically-based rendering materials convert properly to Maya's material system
+- **Animations**: Transform animations, skeletal (rigged) animations, and blendshape animations are fully supported
+- **Standard Exporters**: Files from widely-used glTF exporters (Blender, Maya/Babylon, etc.) are well-supported

 ---

 ## Recommended Workarounds

 ### For Sketchfab Assets with Rigged Animations

+If you experience deformation accuracy issues with auto-generated Sketchfab assets:

+1. **Enable Use Exact Inverse Bind Matrices**: In the import options under **Geometry Options**, enable **Use Exact Inverse Bind Matrices** (only available when **Import Skin Binding** is enabled)
+2. **Import the Asset**: This option uses the exact inverse bind matrices from the glTF/GLB file, providing more accurate skeletal deformation that matches the original file's joint transformations
+3. **If Issues Persist**: Disable the option to let Maya recalculate bind matrices automatically

+> **Note**: Most users should leave this option disabled unless importing auto-generated assets with deformation accuracy issues from platforms like Sketchfab that may have non-standard bind pose configurations.

+#### Alternative Blender Preprocessing Workflow

-To properly import Sketchfab assets with rigged animations, use this Blender preprocessing workflow:
+If the above doesn't resolve the issue, use this Blender preprocessing workflow:

 1. **Import into Blender**: Import the original Sketchfab glTF/GLB file into Blender
 2. **Select Rigged Meshes**: In the Outliner, select all meshes that have skin weights applied (identify these by looking for Vertex Groups in the mesh properties)